dcm4che-dockerfiles/keycloak-proxy/README.md

 #### `KEYSTORE_PASSWORD`

 This environment variables sets the password of the keystore used in ssl server.
+Only effective if the file specified by `KEYSTORE_PASSWORD_FILE` does not exist.
 Default value is `secret`.

 #### `KEYSTORE_PASSWORD_FILE`

 Path to file containing the password of the keystore used in ssl server identities.
-Overwrites password set by `KEYSTORE_PASSWORD`.
+If the file does not exist, it will be created containing the password specified by `KEYSTORE_PASSWORD`.
+Default value is `/tmp/keystore_password`.

 #### `KEY_PASSWORD`

 This environment variables sets the password of the key used in ssl server identities.
+Only effective if the file specified by `KEY_PASSWORD_FILE` does not exist.
 Default value is `secret`.

 #### `KEY_PASSWORD_FILE`

 Path to file containing the password of the key used in ssl server identities.
-Overwrites password set by `KEY_PASSWORD`.
+If the file does not exist, it will be created containing the password specified by `KEY_PASSWORD`.
+Default value is `/tmp/key_password`.

 #### `TRUSTSTORE`